-Marijuana edibles have grown extremely popular in recent years due to convenience, long-lasting effects and medical applications.
-However, consuming your marijuana edibles can be a little trickier than inhalation methods because inhalation produces a high that can be felt almost immediately; while in contrast, edibles can take anywhere from 45-120 minutes before the effects are felt and the high can last a lot longer.
+Marijuana edibles have grown popular in recent years due to convenience, long-lasting effects and medical applications.
+However, consuming your marijuana edibles can be a little trickier than inhalation methods, because inhalation produces a high that can be felt almost immediately.
+However, edibles can take anywhere from 45-120 minutes before the effects are felt and the high can last a lot longer.

 First Pass Metabolism

 Edible consumers should also be aware of first-pass metabolism.
 This hepatic (liver) metabolism affects various substances, including THC and CBD.

 The good news is that first pass metabolism actually increases the potency of THC; the main psychoactive ingredient found in marijuana.
 This is why small, controlled dosing and a 45-120 minute wait time for an inexperienced user is a must.

 Counter-intuitively, you should also eat a small snack or meal before you consume your THC or CBD product to maximize the bioavailability (the amount and rate of which the THC/CBD is absorbed in the bloodstream) of the THC/CBD.
 Therefore, eating your cannabis product on an empty stomach will get you less high; not more.